New York City Travel Guide

 Where: Central Park,New York City

 Summer Stage is one of New York's greatest institutions, and every summer Central Park is filled with music, theatre, opera and dance.
 There is a different performance every Saturday and Sunday afternoon, and also usually on Wednesday, Thursday and Friday evenings, and most are free.
-Bring a picnic if you don't want to pay for overpriced beer and French fries.
-For a list of events visit the Summer Stage website.
+Some famous performers and musicians grace the stage in Central Park and the atmosphere at the concerts is one of the great joys of a New York City summer.
+Bring a picnic if you don't want to pay for overpriced beer and French fries, and arrive early to get a good spot.
+For a list of events visit the official Summer Stage website listed below.<br /><br />

-ING New York City Marathon
+TCS New York City Marathon

 Where: Finish in Central Park,New York City

-As the world's largest marathon with more than 35,000 runners from around the world, only London ranks alongside New York in terms of prestige.
-The race passes through all of New York City's five boroughs before finishing in Central Park and is an entertaining spectacle with many runners in fancy dress; it is also a good opportunity to see some celebrities offer their best.
+As the world's largest marathon, with more than 35,000 runners from around the world participating, only London ranks alongside New York in terms of running prestige.
+The race passes through all of New York City's five boroughs, before finishing in Central Park and is an entertaining spectacle with many runners in fancy dress; it is also a good opportunity to see some celebrities offer their athletic best.
+Participants are treated to a whirlwind tour of the famous city, and spectators line the route, making a festival of the event.
+As so many people are keen to run, the general participants are usually selected in a lucky draw - check the official website listed below for details.<br /><br />

-Macy's Thanksgiving Day Parade
+Macys Thanksgiving Day Parade

 Where: ,New York City

-When: 26 November 2009
+When: 23 November 2017

 Thanksgiving (originally a harvest festival) is celebrated across the United States as families get together and feast on huge helpings of roast turkey.
 Macy's Thanksgiving Parade is one of the Big Apple's most dynamic and colourful events that takes the celebrations one stage further.
 Its origins date back to the 1920s when the city's European immigrants decided to celebrate the American Thanksgiving Day holiday with the sort of festivities they had known in their homelands.
 Hundreds of people marched from 145th Street to 34th Street in costume; accompanied by floats, live animals (on loan from the zoo) and musicians.
 The parade attracted over 250,000 spectators and quickly became an institution.
 Today the colourful parade features clowns and marching bands, but the biggest attraction are the Floats and Falloons (a Macy's hybrid of a cold air balloon and float) that tower over the crowds; they usually include Angelina Ballerina, The Statue of Liberty and of course, the man of the season, Santa Claus on his sleigh.
 The parade starts on 77th Street and proceeds down Central Park West to Columbus Circle, then down Broadway to Macy's at 34th St, finishing on Seventh Ave.
-Good places to watch it include Times Square and Columbus Circle, but get there early as by the afternoon the crowds are thick.
+Good places to watch it include Times Square and Columbus Circle, but get there early as by the afternoon the crowds are thick.<br /><br />

-Macy's Fourth of July Fireworks Spectacular
+Macys Fourth of July Fireworks Spectacular

-Where: The spectacle will take place from barges positioned in New York City's East River,New York City
+Where: The spectacle will take place from barges positioned in New York Citys East River,New York City

 When: 4 July annually

 Independence Day is celebrated throughout the States, but nowhere more than in New York City.
 Although many locals leave to spend the holiday on Long Island or in Upstate New York, thousands of others stay behind to watch Macy's Fourth of July Fireworks Spectacular.
 This is probably the biggest and best firework extravaganza in the country, culminating in a massive party.
 More than 10,000 fireworks explode from barges along the west side of Manhattan, synchronized and choreographed to music.
-It starts at sunset and the best place to watch is from the banks of the East River.
+It starts at sunset and the best place to watch is from the banks of the East River.<br /><br />

-Commerce Bank Five Boro Bike Tour
+TD Five Boro Bike Tour

 Where: Battery Park to Staten Island,New York City

-When: 2 May 2010
+When: 6 May 2018

-The biggest cycling event in the USA, the bike tour sees 30,000 cyclists pedalling through the five boroughs of New York City on 42 miles (68km) of traffic-free avenues, highways and bridges, including the world's longest single-span suspension bridge, the Verrazano-Narrows Bridge.
+The biggest cycling event in the USA, the Commerce Bank Five Boro Bike Tour sees 30,000 cyclists pedalling through the five boroughs of New York City on 42 miles (68km) of traffic-free avenues, highways and bridges, including the world's longest single-span suspension bridge, the Verrazano-Narrows Bridge.
 The route travels through Manhattan, the Bronx, Queens, Brooklyn and Staten Island.
 The day ends with a festival at Fort Wadsworth featuring live music, food and exhibitions.
+Spectators make a festival out of the event and line the route to cheer the cyclists on.
+For more details, and information on how to enter, check out the official website listed below.<br /><br />

 Gay Pride Week and March